 What are common types of claims disputes that can result in a maritime insurance claim?

-Although the full spectrum of potential claims is virtually limitless, some of the most common types of claims include complicated hull and machinery claims including 1st party disputes; maritime salvage claims; boats sinking offshore or while docked; denied boat insurance claims; boats damaged by collisions, storms, lightning.
+Although the full spectrum of potential claims is virtually limitless, some of the most common types of claims include complicated hull and machinery claims including 1st party disputes; maritime salvage claims; boats sinking offshore or while docked; denied boat insurance claims; boats damaged by collisions, storms, and/or lightning.

 How does the legal framework of maritime insurance law in the U.S. make it especially important to retain legal counsel?

-The United States have never formally codified maritime insurance law, so judges look to applicable federal maritime law or state law when interpreting maritime insurance policies.
+The United States has never formally codified maritime insurance law, so judges look to applicable federal maritime law or state law when interpreting maritime insurance policies.
 Federal law will control many issues, but other issues will be a matter of state law.
 This complexity in terms of determining the applicable law that governs a claims dispute makes it imperative that policyholders be represented by an experienced maritime insurance law attorney.

 What issues generally must be negotiated in an insurance claims dispute involving a vessel?